Skip to main content

 The Mother and Her Dying Son: Cybele, Attis, and the Corrupted Salem Teaching

 The Phrygian mystery cult of Cybele and her son Attis swept the Roman Empire in the early Christian centuries.
-Attis died and was resurrected annually, with initiates participating in his death and resurrection through elaborate ritual.
-The Urantia Book identifies the Cybele-Attis tradition as corrupted Salem teaching: the original message of salvation through faith transformed into dramatic death-and-resurrection ritual by absorbing pre-existing Anatolian fertility-cult substrate.
+Attis died and rose every year, and initiates joined his death and resurrection through elaborate ritual.
+The Urantia Book identifies the tradition as corrupted Salem teaching.
+The original message of salvation through faith was absorbed into an older Anatolian mother goddess cult and reshaped into a dramatic story of death and return.

 Corrupted Salem teaching in Phrygian mystery cult = Cybele and Attis, mother-son mystery religion